 Game design has greatly influenced other areas of design through motivating and engaging play experiences.
 At Parsons, our BFA Design and Technology students become skillful game designers addressing important cultural contexts — designing games to explore activism, social change, scientific and informational visualization and education.

 Connecting the dots

-The application of game play and game design is a powerful force in pioneering new digital experiences, and the BFA Design and Technology program equips those interested in this field with the skills to succeed.
+The application of game play and game design is a powerful force in pioneering new digital experiences, and the BFA Design and Technology program equips those interested in this field with the skills they need to succeed.

 At the Gaming Epicenter

 New York is the epicenter of new gaming trends.
-The city features many mobile media and gaming development houses and a massive, independent game developers community.
+The city features many mobile media and gaming development houses and a massive independent game developers community.
 Parsons plays a leading role in that community as host school for the northeast chapter of the Independent Game Developers Association (IDGA).